 Education: Dave has a B.A. from Westminster College and did graduate work in Public Administration at Slippery Rock University.

 Personal: Dave and his wife, Shirley, reside in Cumberland County.
-They have two grown children, Erin and Jonathan, a granddaughter Madison and a grand-dog Bailey.
+They have two grown children, Erin and Jonathan, two granddaughters Madison and Mackenzie and a grandson Bennett.